lanterndata/docs/06-lantern-cli/04-daemon.md

 # Daemon

-With the Lantern CLI Daemon, you can continuously generate embeddings for your Postgres table data without affecting database performance.
+With the Lantern CLI Daemon, you can continuously generate embeddings, indexes and autotune jobs for your Postgres table data without affecting database performance.

 ## Prerequisites